matomesc/mongoose-random/README.md

 mongoose-random
 ===============

-Get a random document from a collection.
+Fetch random document(s) from your mongoose collections.

 ## Installation